matapanchos/generic_rpg/README.md

 # Generic RPG

-​A generic RPG game made on Godot in the process of learning to use the engine.
+​A generic RPG made on Godot in the process of learning to use the engine.
 Assets proportioned by Crack The Code​ ([https://www.crackthecode.la/](https://www.crackthecode.la/)​) on the time I was teacher there.

 Controls: